The Gaea Interface

 The Gaea interface is streamlined and minimal.
 All essential tools are available right within the main interface.
 It is split into 3 main parts: the viewport, the graph, and the properties panel.

 The viewports help you visualize your terrain components as you build the graph.
 There are two viewports, the 3D viewport, and the 2D viewport.
-The 2D viewport also doubles as an editor surface when using nodes such as Draw, Islands, Mask, etc.
+The 2D viewport also doubles as an editor surface when using nodes such as Draw, Island, Mask, etc.

 A viewport toolbar gives you access to all the options for both the viewports and the lighting for the terrain.

 For further details, see Viewport.

 The Graph is the core of Gaea.
 This is where your take nodes from the Toolbox and implement them on the Graph surface.
 The toolbox menu allows you change the Toolbox's configuration, such as full size or expert mode.

 The Graph can be split into multiple tabs, which are shown above the nodes.
 The tabs also share space with key graph tools on the far right such as Pinned nodes, the Baking menu, and more.